School Science Lessons

 Spark plugs, operating temperature, pre ignition, spark plug gap

-The spark plug ignites the air and fuel mixture in the combustion chamber by using a spark plug gap across which a current of electricity passes as a spark to ignite the mixture.
+The spark plug ignites the air and fuel mixture in the combustion chamber by using a spark plug gap across which a spark passes to ignite the mixture.

 Spark plugs have a corrosion resisting steel alloy body around an insulated central electrode.